We are looking for two Sustainability Program Coordinators in Toronto & Vancouver (Canada Summer Jobs).

 These sessions will provide essential information regarding event planning and the important role of ravines.
 During these training sessions, you will have the opportunity to engage with other champions and guest speakers.

-Champions, InTO the ravines
+Champions, InTO the Ravines

 How Maggie is helping her community dip into and see the green spaces and ravines.